MicrosoftDocs/xamarin-docs/docs/essentials/permissions.md

 ## Requesting Permissions

 To request a permission from the users, use the `RequestAsync` method along with the specific permission to request.
+If the user previously granted permission and has not revoked it, then this method will return `Granted` immediatelly and not display a dialog.

 ```csharp
 var status = await Permissions.RequestAsync<Permissions.LocationWhenInUse>();
 ```

 A `PermissionException` is thrown if the required permission is not declared.

+Note, that on some platforms a permission request can only be activated a single time.
+Further prompts must be handled by the developer to check if a permision is in the `Denied` state and ask the user to manually turn it on.

 ## Permission Status